top of page

 Krefeld im Februar 2024

-Samara Blue - Statements
+Samara Blue - Standing

 A lot of things are sometimes written on the internet without thinking, a lot is said, thought about and given to the best.
 People who don't even know you like to form an image of other people in this way and think they know and can assess them based on their sayings, stories and statements.
 I deal with many topics, problems and thoughts.
 However, not everything that ends up on a picture of me reflects my personal opinion, my feelings or emotions.
 To satisfy the eternally curious web a little, here are some statements that I actually stand behind!